-The affordability of housing for people, whether owning or renting, is a big issues for residents in the Scottish Borders.
+The affordability of housing for people, whether owning or renting, is a big issue for residents in the Scottish Borders.

-Average house prices in the Scottish Borders in 2019 was £177,197.
-The average house prices varies across each Housing Market Area (HMA), prices in the Northern HMA are on average higher (£230,690) than elsewhere in the Scottish Borders due to its closer proximity to Edinburgh.
-Meaning that access to the housing market is much more challenging in some areas of the Scottish Borders.
+The average house price in the Scottish Borders in 202/23 was £222,875.
+The average house price varies across each Housing Market Area (HMA), prices in the Northern HMA are on average higher (£247,724)